Adobe-Marketing-Cloud/adobe-cif-extension-sample/exercise-03/tutorial-03-extend-ccif.md

     ok: created action seat-X-X/getDiscountedProducts
     ```

-    The seqeunces used two actions (`searchProductsService` & `webActionTransformer`) from the `commercetools-products-actions@latest` package.
-This package which is already provided in the namespace.
+    The seqeunce uses two actions (`searchProductsService` & `webActionTransformer`) from the `commercetools-products-actions@latest` package.
+This package is already provided in the namespace.

-    You can run a
+    You can run
     ```ruby
     wsk package get /summit2018-L735/commercetools-products-actions@latest
     ```